MediaArea/MediaConch/GlobalArchitecture.md

 ### Prioritization

-A user can also prioritize the checker to queue individual items and scheduled checks based on a defined priority level, with a lower priority placed on periodical checks.
+A user can also prioritize the checker to queue individual items and scheduled checks based on a defined priority level, with a lower priority placed on periodic checks.
 This function will be available through all versions of the checker (CLI, GUI, and Web UI).
-Priority levels for checks can be divided by High (for checks requested by user), Normal (for automated checks), Low (for periodical checks) requests.
+Priority levels for checks can be divided by High (for checks requested by user), Normal (for automated checks), Low (for periodic checks) requests.

 ### RESTful API